omarfathyz8/omarfathy18/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Embedded%20Systems%20enthusiast;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=08EEEE&vCenter=true&size=22"></a>
 </p>

-I'm Omar Fathy, a Mechatronics Engineering student based in Cairo, Egypt.
-I'm passionate about robotics, automation, and the integration of mechanical, electronic, and software systems.
+As an Embedded Systems Enthusiast, I thrive on unraveling the complexities of hardware-software interactions.
+My journey began with a passion for programming in Python and C/C++.
+I’ve since delved into the fascinating world of embedded systems, with a good foundation in data structures and algorithms.

 ## About Me

 - 🎓 I am pursuing a degree in Mechatronics Engineering at Ain Shams University.
-- 💼 I’m currently working on various projects involving robotics and automation and embedded systems.
+- 💼 I’m currently working on various projects involving robotics, automation, and embedded systems.
 - 🌱 I’m currently learning Embedded systems and AI integration for robotics and automation.
 - 👯 I’m looking to collaborate on innovative embedded systems projects and research.
 - 🤔 I’m looking for help with mastering AI applications in mechatronics.